gospodinp/torei-rpg/rules.md

 You play humans from the greater intergalactic civilization, come to Torei for your own motives both public and secret.

+#### Male or Female?

+On Torei, your sex is extremely important.
+Female Toreans outnumber males 9:1, and the whole economy runs on contracted and enslaved female labour.
+Males often live lives of aristocratic privilege, but their status as breeding studs often complicates their [Relationships].

+As an outsider, your life will have been different from that of a native Torean.
+Think of how your experience of being a man or a woman (or however you identify) was different from that on Torei.

 #### Where Are You From?

 Invent a new planet around some new star in a nearby galaxy, and make that your homeworld.
 Or perhaps it's a union of worlds that you think of as your nationality.
 Be creative!